ddantas/visiongl/README.txt

 To install freeglut:
 apt-get install freeglut3 freeglut3-dev

+To install OpenCV:
+apt-get install libopencv-dev

         Compilation using cmake
+On Linux:

 Go to the root directory of the project and run: cmake . make

+On Windows:

+Go to the root directory of the project and run: cmake .

+Depending on what generator you have configured it'll create a solution or a project or a MinGW Makefile.
+Only tested with Microsoft Visual Studio 2010 as generator.
+In this case, a solution will be built using the name "visiongl", just open the solution as usual on Visual Studio, and compile it, you're done.

+If you're willing to use Visual Studio 2010 as generator, use the following command:

+cmake . -G "Visual Studio 10"

         Compilation using Makefile_linux